 • FAMILY/DOG FRIENDLY: Kid-friendly terrain, and on-leash dogs are allowed.
 If you're planning to lug your toddler into the Troll Falls trail, try to convince someone to tag along for the adventure and share weight of your heavy, wiggly backpack!

-• PLANNING: Prior to setting off, download a trail map and check the trail reports for Troll Falls hike.
+• PLANNING: Prior to setting off, download a trail map and check the trail reports for Troll Falls Alberta hike.

 • ALL SEASONS: In winter, carry microspikes and hiking poles to navigate icy, steep sections.
 Hiking in bear country always requires easy access to bear spray, even in winter.